 Many patients prefer this incision because there is no incision placed on the breast.
 This is a very good reason to choose this incision, but typically only the saline breast implant can be implanted using this incision type.

 I am feeling overwhelmed – how do I know what is best for me?

 It is easy to feel overwhelmed with options.
-Between incision location, breast implant type, shape and brand, there are a lot of things to consider.
+Between incision location, breast implant type, shape, and brand, there are a lot of things to consider.
 For this reason and more, it is important to schedule a consultation with a plastic surgeon proficient in breast implant surgery.

 Although the technical ability of your plastic surgeon to re-shape and beautify your breasts is important, it is equally important to have a plastic surgeon that you feel you can communicate with effectively.
-You need to be able to talk to your plastic surgeon and feel that your needs are being heard, and that things are being explained in a way that make sense to you.
+You need to be able to talk to your plastic surgeon and feel that your needs are being heard and that things are being explained in a way that makes sense to you.
 Dr. Correa prides himself on his ability to listen to patients’ wishes and respond in a way that both informs and instills confidence in you that you both have the same vision and goals.
 In this way, he hopes to give you the best results possible.

 What you can expect in your initial consultation